Max-Liu/Laravel-4-Bootstrap-Starter-Shopping-Site/readme.md

 # Laravel 4 Bootstrap Starter Shopping Site

+---
+##!!!Under heavily devepment!!!
+---

-This is an shopping starter site for [Laravel](http://laravel.com).
-With this you can buid a shopping in a very short time.With Product,Cart,Order,Address etc.
+This is a shopping starter site for [Laravel](http://laravel.com),which could let you build a shopping site in a very short time with Product,Cart,Order,Address etc.

 - **Author:** Max Lau
 - **Website:** [http://iseemax.com](http://iseemax.com/)